 The more variations you test, the more your traffic will be split while testing, and the longer it will take for your tests to reach statistical significance.
-Many companies simply can’t follow the principles of MVT because they don’t have enough traffic.– Alhan Keser
+Many companies simply can’t follow the principles of MVT because they don’t have enough traffic.

-Enter factorial experiment design.
-Factorial design allows for the speed of pure A/B testing combined with the insights of multivariate testing.
+Enter fractional factorial experiment design.
+Fractional factorial design allows for the speed of pure A/B testing combined with the insights of multivariate testing.

-Factorial design is another method of Design of Experiments.
-Similar to MVT, factorial design allows you to test more than one element change within the same variation.
+Fractional factorial design is another method of Design of Experiments.
+Similar to MVT, fractional factorial design allows you to test more than one element change within the same variation.

 Rather than creating a variation for every combination of changed elements (as you would with MVT), you can design your experiment to focus on specific isolations that you hypothesize will have the biggest impact.

-With basic factorial experiment design, you could set up the following variations in our hypothetical example:
+With basic fractional factorial experiment design, you could set up the following variations in our hypothetical example: